monjikura/girl_dev/README.md

 #room 206 , Hotel Jesselton
 ...
 Lo served as a Member of Parliament for the new Malaysia from 1963 to 1978.
 In 1964 he was appointed Minister without portfolio to serve in the Federal Cabinet under the then Prime Minister, Tunku Abdul Rahman, the first Sabahan to hold this privilege.
 Then in late 1964, following a collapse in the Sabah coalition government due to tension between the 2 leading parties UPKO (United Pasok Momogon Kadazan Organisation) and USNO (United Sabah National Organisation), Lo was appointed Chief Minister of Sabah when the incumbent Chief Minister, Donald Stephens resigned
+...
+2nd EIC voyage (1814–1815): Captain Paterson acquired a letter of marque on 25 January 1814.[5]
+He sailed from Portsmouth on 22 February 1814, bound for Madras and China.
+Castle Huntley reached Madras on 4 July, Penang on 21 August, and Malacca on 15 September; she arrived at Whampoa Anchorage on 1 December.
+Homeward bound, she crossed the Second Bar on 9 January 1815, reached St Helena on 19 April, and arrived at Long Reach on 25 June .... spaghetti carbonara

 https://youtu.be/Ni8rkUW9rrs?si=f-8nwz2oIqQyVuGX
 ( semangat 46, man bai )